phoenix-rtos/phoenix-rtos-doc/corelibs/libswdg.md

 ### Notes

 - All channels start disabled,
-- Channel configuration does not change it's state, channel needs to be enabled if it was not prior,
+- Channel configuration does not change its state, channel needs to be enabled if it was not prior,
 - Callback function **must not** call any libswdg functions!
 Deadlock will occur.

 ## Using libswdg